oisdk/foldpost/README.md

 You get the error: `Occurs check: cannot construct the infinite type: t0 ~ a -> (t0 -> [(a, b)]) -> [(a, b)]`.
 Haskell's typechecker doesn't allow for infinitely recursive types.

-You'll be familiar with this problem if you've ever tried to encode the Y combinator, or if you've fiddled around with the recursion-schemes package.
+You'll be familiar with this problem if you've ever tried to encode the Y-combinator, or if you've fiddled around with the recursion-schemes package.
 You might also be familiar with the solution: a `newtype`, encapsulating the recursion.
 In this case, the `newtype` looks very similar to the signature for `foldr`:

 ```haskell
 newtype RecFold a b =